jyates/jyates.github.com/_posts/2020-01-01-high-performance-kafka-producers.md

 tags: kafka, streaming, stream processing, big data
 ---

-After my "Scaling a Kafka Consumer" post, it only seemed fair to take a dive into the producer side of the world too.
+After my [Scaling a Kafka Consumer] post, it only seemed fair to take a dive into the producer side of the world too.
  It's got it's own set of problems and tuning fun that we can dive into.

 # The setup

-Let's assume that you already have a [Kafka] Producer running, but its just not quite keeping up with the data flowing through.
+Let's assume that you already have a [Kafka] producer running, but its just not quite keeping up with the data flowing through.
 This already means you are in the 95th percentile of users - generally the default client configurations are more than enough to work.